Linux Kernel Tuning

 Open the file /etc/sysctl.conf and add the following settings:

-# This parameter sets the number of TIME_WAIT states in the system.
-If it exceeds the default value, it will be cleared immediately.
+# This parameter sets the number of TIME_WAIT sockets; if it exceeds the default value, it will be cleared immediately

 net.ipv4.tcp_max_tw_buckets = 20000

-# Defines the maximum listen queue length for each port in the system.
-This is a global parameter.
+# Defines the maximum length of the listening queue for each port in the system; this is a global parameter

 net.core.somaxconn = 65535

-# The maximum number of outstanding connection requests in the queue for connections that have not yet received an acknowledgment from the other end.
+# The maximum number of connection requests that can be held in a queue without confirmation from the other side

 net.ipv4.tcp_max_syn_backlog = 262144